 - Currently authorized to live in a residence hall or Mines Park

-- Have been identified by a principal investigator to maintain critical research labs, or
+- Have been explicitly identified by the Vice President for Research and Technology Transfer to maintain critical research labs, or

-- Require access to internet or other resources to support their online learning
+- Require access to internet or a computer to support their online learning

-Students with computers and internet access at home should participate in their classes from their homes so that Mines meets the requirements of all state and local health orders, including Jefferson County’s stay-at-home order through April 17.
+Students with computers and internet access at home should participate in their classes from their homes so that Mines meets the requirements of all state and local health orders, including the State of Colorado’s stay-at-home order (through April 26).
 Tutoring, office hours, meetings with faculty or colleagues, and group collaborations should be completed remotely using one of the many tools provided through Mines ITS.

 Mines Career Center

-The Career Center has moved all operations online, and staff are working remotely Monday through Friday, 8 a.m. to 5 p.m.
-Telephone and virtual career advising appointments are available now, with information about virtual recruiting and interviews coming soon.
-DiggerNet is the best source for finding and applying to summer internships, full-time and on-campus jobs and employers are actively posting opportunities.
-Log in to DiggerNet (Trailhead, Student Resources) to schedule an appointment and see the latest jobs and internships posted.
+The Mines Career Center has moved all operations online and staff are working remotely Monday – Friday, 8 a.m. – 5 p.m.
+We are providing options for telephone and virtual career advising appointments and are offering virtual employer information sessions and interviews.
+Log into DiggerNet (Trailhead, Student Resources) to schedule an appointment and see the latest jobs and internships posted.